ManimCommunity/manim-plugintemplate/README.rst

         ├── __init__.py
         └── test_manim_yourpluginname.py

-If you have already extended manim's functionality, or have just created the above directory structure for your plugin, you can then run:
+If you have already extended manim's functionality, you can instead run:

 .. code-block:: bash